NFL on CBS: 2014–2017: Thursday night games

 In January 2014, reports surfaced that the NFL was shopping a selection of up to eight games from its Thursday Night Football package to other broadcasters, including the league's existing broadcast partners, along with Turner Sports.
 While the league was seeking either a cable or broadcast outlet, they were strongly considering the latter.

 On February 5, 2014, it was announced that CBS would air eight, early-season Thursday night games during the 2014 NFL season in simulcast with NFL Network, with the remainder airing on NFL Network exclusively.
 CBS's team of Jim Nantz and Phil Simms handled commentary for all of the games, and CBS Sports produced all of the games in the package, including those on NFL Network, which would be produced in the manner of CBS telecasts.
 Tracy Wolfson would be the sideline reporter.
 Wolfson joined the NFL team on a permanent basis after working SEC games for CBS since 2004.
 She was replaced by Allie LaForce in that capacity.
 As a part of the contract, CBS was also allowed to broadcast a Saturday game in Week 16 for the first time since 2005.

 On January 18, 2015, the NFL announced that CBS and the NFL Network would again partner, with the same broadcast schedule, during the 2015 NFL season.
 The contract is again only for one year, while CBS's Sunday contract is 12 years long.
 The contract was renewed for another two years for the 2016 and 2017 seasons, with the network load reduced to five games each year.
 CBS also partnered with Yahoo!
 Sports during the 2015 season, with Yahoo live streaming a CBS-produced game around the globe.
 The game was not available on CBS except in the local markets of the teams (Jacksonville and Buffalo).
 CBS again produced Yahoo!
-Sports's webcast of the Jaguars' 2017 game against Baltimore.
+Sports's webcast of the Jaguars' 2017 game against the Baltimore Ravens.

 On January 31, 2018, the NFL announced that Fox won the rights to televise Thursday Night Football for the next five seasons; this came after CBS requested a lower rights fee to compensate for declining viewership.